-The Role
+The role

-The GPI Research Support Assistant will be a central member of the GPI team, supporting a range of research activities at a pivotal time in the programme.
-The postholder will report to the Head of Research as part of an international research team with wide policy and programming impact.
-The post will be based in Oxford with the potential for hybrid working within the UK.
+The GPI Research Support Assistant role is an opportunity to work with a research group led by Professor Jamie Lachman focused on the research of parenting interventions in low- and middle-income countries.
+The Research Support Assistant will be a central member of the GPI team, supporting a range of research activities at a pivotal time in the programme.
+The postholder will report to the GPI Head of Research as part of an international research team with wide policy and programming impact.